- Should the kennel cough vaccine be given during COVID-19?

 Farm Vet Champions is a major collaborative project, spearheaded by RCVS Knowledge, to empower the veterinary community in a united front to tackle antimicrobial resistance (AMR).

->

-> Over 600 people have already joined our Farm Vet Champion community, but our ambition is to make a difference in every veterinary practice, at the point of every vet-farmer conversation.
 We need you to help us spread the word to your colleagues.
 Together we can make a difference.

->

-> Why is this important?
+Why is this important?

 Over 70% of emerging human infectious diseases are zoonotic in origin.1

 AMR does not respect species barriers or country borders and requires a uniform and harmonised approach from the human, environmental and veterinary perspectives if it is to be controlled and managed.